wenbinyugroup/ivabs/docs/source/prevabs/guide.rst

 Guide for Preparing Input Files
 ===============================

-In PreVABS, a cross section is defined through two aspects: components and global configuration, as shown in :numref:`Fig. %s <fig_csfiles1>`.
+In PreVABS, a cross-section is defined through two aspects: components and global configuration, as shown in :numref:`Fig. %s <fig_csfiles1>`.
 Components are built from geometry and materials.
 The geometry aspect comprises definitions of base points and base lines.
 The material aspect includes material properties, lamina thicknesses, layup stacking sequences, etc. The global configuration contains the files included, transformation, meshing options, and analysis settings.